IAg2O/AntiCapture/README.md

         // your window init
         //...

-        // overlay: The handle of the window to hide
+        // windowHandle: The handle of the window to hide
-        // owner: The handle of the parent/owner window AntiCapture.apply(overlay, owner);
+        // ownerHandle: The handle of the parent/owner window AntiCapture.Windows.applyOwner(windowHandle, ownerHandle); // sync position
+        AntiCapture.Windows.applyAffinity(windowHandle); // Applying Anti capture

         // your window render loop
         // ...